a-castellano/NewsScrapper/README.md

 # NewsScrapper

-News scrapper written in python which post processed content inside a database and publish that content into a wordpress site too.
+News scrapper written in python which posts processed content inside a database and publish that content into a wordpress site too.